mslinn/multi-scaladoc/README.md

    git tag -a "0.1.0" -m "v0.1.0" && \
    git push origin master --tags
    ```
-3. If you are documenting a library you should release a version to correspond with the documentation that you are about to publish.
+3. If you are documenting a library you should release a version to correspond with the documentation that you are about
+   to publish.
+Details vary considerably depending on your infrastructure.

 ## Running this Program
 1. Check it out to another directory.